daneshrao/openinnovations-ai-project/README.md

 * The pipeline deploys the code to production.
 * Canary deployments or blue-green deployments can be used to minimize risks.

-## Hot Fixes
+#### Hot Fixes

-### Deployment
 * The hot fix is merged into both the main and develop branches to ensure consistency.
 It is then deployed to production via the CI/CD pipeline.

-### Branch Synchronization
+    ##### Branch Synchronization
     * After the hot fix is applied, synchronize the main and develop branches to ensure that all branches are up-to-date with the latest changes.
 This involves merging the hot fix into the develop branch if it was not already merged, and resolving any conflicts that may arise to maintain consistency across all branches.

 #### Rollback Strategy